A Message To Parents and Students About Summer Reading Choice Books:

 For years, our English Department Summer Reading has obligated every student to read the same grade-level book(s).
 Unfortunately, those traditional ways of ensuring students read are often ineffective, given students’ many competing past times.
 We’ve found that rather than encouraging a joy of reading, we’ve instead been making reading one more task to complete.
 Having said that, it’s important that summer reading support the thematic ideas students will be addressing during the year, while simultaneously opening new worlds to them.

 In order to foster a love of reading while also supporting students academically, we’ve worked with our library media specialists to create book lists that will appeal to a broad spectrum of student interests.
 These book choices have been gathered from recommendations from the National Book Award, Rhode Island Children's Book Award, Rhode Island Middle School Book Award, Rhode Island Teen Book Award, Rhode Island Latino Book Award, School Library Journal (SLJ), Coretta Scott King Author awards, Voice of Youth Advocates (VOYA) and Michael L. Printz Young Adult Literature awards.

-If you feel that the book titles listed on the INJUSTICE webpage do not fit your student's needs, they may read Les Miserables, by Victor Hugo which has been our summer reading selection in the past.
+If you feel that the titles listed on this webpage do not fit your student's needs, they may read Hatchet by Gary Paulsen, which has been our summer reading selection in the past.